m-ld/m-ld-security-spec/threats/e-invoicing.md

 If the journal contains multiple sequential entries originating on the same copy of the data (associated with a user identity and device, or a machine identity and address), then these entries may be compressed to fewer entries (or just one entry) according to some strategy intended for readability during auditing.

-Noting that, in parallel with the order state, the journal also appears in multiple locations (see §[deployment](#deployment)): The _persistent_ copy will maintain an unabridged journal of all operations since the creation of each draft order.
+Noting that, in parallel with the order state, the journal also appears in multiple locations (see §[deployment](#deployment)): the _persistent_ copy will maintain an unabridged journal of all operations since the creation of each order.
 In contrast, the apps on user devices are free to discard local journal entries for operations that have been successfully transmitted, as required, to manage local storage utilisation.

 ### dependencies